nascript/app-go-kaks-api/README.md

 ### Overview

 This project is a web API designed to perform CRUD (Create, Read, Update, Delete) operations on product data.
-The API is built using Go (Golang) and follows a clean architecture pattern to ensure scalability, maintainability, and testability.
+The API is built using Go (Golang) and follows a clean architecture pattern to ensure scalability,, maintainability, and testability.
 It leverages various AWS services for deployment and cloud management, providing a robust solution for product data management.

 ### Key Features